Whether you’re learning about hot composting, passive compost methods, or other compost systems, start with this composting for beginners primer.

 Growing blueberries is a great way to produce some of your own fruit.
 You don’t need a lot of space – they do great in containers.

 You can grow a productive food crop in a shade garden.
-Plant these vegetables that will survive – and thrive! – in low light situations.
+Plant these partial shade vegetables that will survive – and thrive! – in low light situations.

 Urban fruit!
 Edible landscaping is great for city gardeners.
 Grow fruit trees in containers or as part of your front yard landscape.